sccn/sccn.github.io/others/TIPS_and_FAQ.md

 (and in our software the data array is directly accessible to the user).
 MATLAB also offers the advantage of modularity.
 All of our function are stand-alone functions and most of them can be used independently of each other.
-Besides, MATLAB has grown much faster and we hope may become more memory-efficient in future.
-For our purposes, this should include a 32-bit float data processing option (Is MATLAB listening?)

-**Question:** Support ?
+Besides, MATLAB has grown much faster.

+### What type of support is offered with EEGLAB?
 **Answer:** We cannot guarantee that we will provide full support for this software but we will be glad to help out if someone encountered any problem and to correct bugs when reported to us: Write to eeglab@sccn.ucsd.edu.

-#### What type of MATLAB license should I buy to run EEGLAB?
+### What type of MATLAB license should I buy to run EEGLAB?

-**Question:** When I ask the Mathworks salesman to sell me "only" a MATLAB license, he gave me prices for MATLAB, Simulink and Symbolic Math.
+When I ask the Mathworks salesman to sell me "only" a MATLAB license, he gave me prices for MATLAB, Simulink and Symbolic Math.
 Do I need all these to run EEGLAB?
 **Answer:** No, you do not need all that, you only need MATLAB.
-If possible, ask for an educationnal or even student version, as they are cheaper.
-For some spectral decompositions, you may also need the Data Processing toolbox which has to be purchased separately.
-We are gradually attempting remove this dependency.
+If possible, ask for an educational or even student version, as they are cheaper.
+For some spectral decompositions, you may also need the Signal Processing toolbox which has to be purchased separately.

-#### Overloaded functions
+### Overloaded functions

-**Question:** under Unix, I often get the following message

-''Warning: One or more output arguments not assigned during call to 'XXX'.
+under Unix, I often get the following message ''Warning: One or more output arguments not assigned during call to 'XXX'.